 Dismissed Felonies.
 There are only 5 states that do not have statutes of limitations on felony offenses.
 Kentucky is one of the five.
 In other words, the prosecutor can bring felony charges years and even decades later.
 Our new expungement law recognizes the unfairness of having charges remain on your criminal record when the felony prosecutor and police have no intention of moving forward and prosecuting these charges.
 If you were charged with a felony and the Grand Jury failed to indict, for the first time you can petition the court to expunge the charge 12 months after the case is waived to the Grand Jury.

-While you would think expunging dismissed cases would be simple, sadly it is not!
-For example, Felony expungements, even those felonies that were dismissed have separate laws that govern expungement.
-Make sure you consult with an experience expungement attorney at HelpExpungeMe.com.
+While you would think expunging dismissed cases would be simple, it is not!
+For example, Felony expungements, even those felonies that were dismissed, have separate laws that govern expungement.
+Make sure you consult with an experienced expungement attorney at HelpExpungeMe.com.

 Our office will order your records, review the records with you to determine if you qualify or what we can do to help you become qualified, prepare your expungement records, petitions and orders, file your expungements with the court and appear at expungement hearings without you ever having to step foot in the court house!